crystallabs/crysterm/README.md

 As mentioned, Crysterm is inspired by Blessed, Blessed-contrib, and Qt.

-Blessed is a large, self-contained framework, whose authors have, apart from Blessed itself, implemented all the necessary/prerequisite components themselves, including an event model (a copy of an early Node.js EventEmitter), complete termcap/terminfo system (parsing, compilation, output and input from terminal devices, i.e. a better version of Ncurses), all types of mouse support, Unicode handling, color manipulation routines, etc.
+Blessed is a large, self-contained framework.
+Apart from implementing Blessed, its authors have also implemented all the necessary/prerequisite components, including an event model (a copy of an early Node.js EventEmitter), complete termcap/terminfo system (parsing, compilation, output, and input from terminal devices; in a word an alternative to ncurses), all types of mouse support, Unicode handling, color manipulation routines, etc.
-These implementations have been embedded in the source code of Blessed itself, reducing the potential for their reuse.
+However, these implementations have been mixed with the rest of source code, reducing the potential for their reuse.

 In Crysterm, the equivalents of those components have been extracted into individual shards to make them available